jkulak/git-ninja/README.md

 Git `pull`, pulls (downloads) and integrates (tries to merge) changes from another repository.

-It is most usually used to update your local branch, with changes from the upstream branch.
+It is most often used to update your local branch, with changes from the upstream branch.

 When you use `pull`, git tries to automatically do your work for you.
 Git will try to merge any pulled commits into the branch you are currently working in, without letting you review them first.
 If you don't closely manage your branches, you may run into frequent conflicts.